bigbansal/pocs/README.md

 5. Enter your key with path (leave blank or type 'all' for all data): dynamic/instance-identity/document/availabilityZone

  AWS EC2 Region in String format

 ------------------------

-6. Enter your key with path (leave blank or type 'all' for all data): InValid Key
+6. Enter your key with path (leave blank or type 'all' for all data): InValid Key Key Not found

- Key Not Found
 ------------------------